m1r0-h/hynebot-control-center-bot/README.md

 nano .env
 ```

-You need to add server address, login token, and check token to the .env file.
+You need to add server address "SERVER_ADDRESS" and check token "SERVER_VERIFY_TOKEN" to the .env file (Use the ones you set in the websocket server's .env file).
+Bot login token "BOT_LOGIN_TOKEN" can be created in the admin page.
 Also, if you use a (bot.py) program where motors are controlled, you need to add the motor control ports.

 You can also disable SSL verification for development purposes.